andreasebbehoj/ebbehoej.dk/content/post/automating-data-import-from-redcap/index.md

 ##### cURL
 We will use the nifty little program, cURL, to communicate with the API. cURL is short for _Client URL_.
 It is program used for interacting webpages and servers with commands instead of using mouse and keyboard.

 It should be preinstalled on Windows 10 and newer versions of MacOS.
-To check if it is installed, first open the terminal by pressing the **Windows-key** and search for "Command Prompt" (in MacOS: press **Cmd** + **spacebar**).
-Once in the terminal, type `curl --V`.
+To check if it is installed, first open the terminal by pressing the **Windows-key** and search for "Command Prompt" (in MacOS: press **Cmd** + **spacebar** and search for "Terminal").
+Once in the terminal, type `curl --V` (MacOS: curl --version).
 If the output looks something like this, you're good to go:
 {{< figure src="curl-preinstalled.PNG" title="" lightbox="true" >}}

 If cURL is not installed, follow [this guide](https://help.ubidots.com/en/articles/2165289-learn-how-to-install-run-curl-on-windows-macosx-linux).